warnyin/n8n-nodes-code-plus/README.md

 - Supports both comma-separated and JSON array input for libraries.
 - Persistent cache directory (default `~/.n8n/code-plus-cache`).
 - Select `Mode`: `Run Once for Each Item`, `Run Once for All Items`, or `n8n Code (compat)`.
+ - Language selector: JavaScript (Python options shown but currently unsupported in this node).
 - Safety and performance options: Timeout, Clear Cache, Force Reinstall, Preinstall Only.
 - `require()` is scoped to the cache directory for controlled loading.